omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

-In this section we consider just one of the many deployment options: On AWS (Amazon Web Services).
+In this section we show you how to deploy and use the tools to run simulations on AWS.

 ## Installation

-Install python3 and pip3.
+Install python3 and pip3 on your local computer.
+We recommend that you use Linux.

 ### Deployment on AWS